Yailor/Ensemble-Model-Stealing/README.md

 # Ensemble-Model-Stealing
 This is a repository about the implementation of [Ensemble Model Stealing]().
+Moreover, current codes are the first-version of implementation of our method.
-Due to a tight schedule, detailed description will be added as the paper is published.
+Due to a tight schedule, detailed description and updated codes will be added as the paper is published.